Congress on the brink of major FAA oversight reform in wake of Boeing 737 MAX crashes

 To fast-track the process ahead of adjournment, no amendments are allowed on the omnibus bill.
 It is voted up or down in total and so, barring some extraordinary political upheaval, whatever makes it into the bill will become law.

-The FAA reform deal was driven by Senate Commerce Committee Chairman Roger Wicker, R- Miss.; Cantwell, the committee's ranking minority member; House Transportation Committee Chairman Peter DeFazio, D- Ore, and Rep. Rick Larsen, D- Everett, chair of the Aviation Subcommittee.
+The FAA reform deal was driven by Senate Commerce Committee Chair Roger Wicker, R-Miss.; Cantwell, the committee's ranking minority member; House Transportation Committee Chair Peter DeFazio, D-Ore., and Rep. Rick Larsen, D-Everett, chair of the Aviation Subcommittee.

 He said the most important improvements to the certification process that he and the other families of victims had pushed for were retained in the final deal.